MicrosoftDocs/Advertising-docs/BingAds/pos-feed/create-pos-feed.md

 |PARTNER-CURRENCY|The three-letter currency code specified in the currency attribute of the `Baserate` element in the Transaction Message.
 For example, USD.
 |PARTNER-HOTEL-ID|The hotel's ID specified in the `id` element of the Hotel Feed.
 |PRICE-DISPLAYED-TAX|The amount of tax in the user's local currency.
 The tax amount is based on the `Tax` element specified in the Transaction Message.
 For example, 3.14.
-|PRICE?DISPLAYED?TOTAL|The total cost of the room in the user's local currency.
+|PRICE-DISPLAYED-TOTAL|The total cost of the room in the user's local currency.
 The amount is based on the sum of the `Baserate`, `Tax`, and `OtherFees` elements specified in the Transaction Message.
 For example, 152.13.
 |USER-COUNTRY|Two-letter country code of the country where the user is located.
 The value is extracted from the end-user's client settings.
 For example, US.
 |USER-CURRENCY|Three-letter currency code of the local currency used by the user.
 The value is inferred from the end-user's client settings.
 For example, USD.
 |USER-DEVICE|The end-user's device type.
 The following are the possible values.<ul><li>mobile</li><li>tablet</li><li>desktop</li><li>unknown</li></ul>The value is inferred from the end-user's client settings.